fenago/python-networking-sysadmins/scripting/lab_guides/Lab_14.md

 -----------------------------

 In this section, you are going to learn about the access log.
 The server access log will record all the requests processed by the server.
 The `CustomLog` directive controls the location and content of the access log.
 The `LogFormat` directive is used to select the contents of the logs.

-Storing the information in the access log means starting log management.
-The next step will be analyzing the information that helps us get useful statistics.
-The Apache `httpd` has various versions, and these versions have used some other modules and directives to control access logging.
-You can configure the format of the access log.
-This format is specified using a format string.